Cristianetaniguti/Reads2Map/README.md

 data/populus_sub/SRR6249808.sub.fastq   PT_M    PT_M.Lib2_E06_CGATGCG
 ```

 **Warning**: This analysis demand high computer capacity to run.
-You will be able to run the example dataset in a computer with 4G of RAM memory, but we suggest to set personalized configurations according to your system.
-Check some example of configurations in `.configurations` directory.
-Here is an example of how use them:
+You will be able to run the example dataset on a computer with 4G of RAM, but we suggest setting personalized configurations according to your system.
+Check some examples of configurations in `.configurations` directory.
+Here is an example of how to use them:

 BATCH file named `slurm_main.sh`: